ridicule777/terraform/README.md

-# INFRA DIAGRAM

-This repository is created to soley learn terraform which would be used with KOPS.
+This repository is created for personal use.
 Infrastructure consists of
 * S3 bucket
 * VPC